 Study where you study best.
 Some study best at home.
 Others study best at the library.
 Some prefer to study at different locations at various times in the day and/or on different days.
 Still others study at only one location.

 The issue is effective study.
 You must seek out the study locations that provide you with the most effective environment for concentration, which means avoiding or blocking out distractions most often produced by people you know.
-Try out-of-the-way places where other accounting majors and friends do not study, e.g., the English library.
+Try out-of-the-way places where other accounting majors and friends do not study, e.g., the law library.
 Consider turning off your cell phone.

 When to Study

 Are you a morning person?
-Do you study effectively in the morning or in the evening?
+Do you study more effectively in the morning or in the evening?
 Experiment with different study times to determine when you are most effective and schedule your time accordingly.